yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

-Now you see the reason we worked with negative $$y$$-intercept: if we had used the regular $$y$$-intercept, the triangle height would have been $$f - g$$, and the Legendre transform so defined would not be an involution.
+Now you see the reason we worked with negative $$y$$-intercept: if we had used the regular $$y$$-intercept, the triangle height would have been $$f - g$$, and the Legendre transform so defined would have an extra minus sign floating around and not be an involution.

 One other property to note is that if they were phyiscal quantities, the Legendre transform $$g$$ must have the same units as $$f$$.
 For example, if